Alaska Airlines does not fly to many places outside the US, but its frequent flyer program Mileage Plan packs a punch.

 Comparing Alaska Airlines Mileage Plan to Singapore Airlines KrisFlyer

-Let’s say you purchase an Economy Class ticket in fare class M from Perth to Paris return.
-You’ll earn exactly the same number of KrisFlyer miles as Alaska miles—13,304.
-So, what can you do with them?
+Let’s say you purchase an Economy Class ticket in fare class ‘M’ (Economy Standard) from Perth to Paris return.
+You’ll earn exactly the same number of KrisFlyer miles as Alaska miles — 13,304.
+So, what can you do with those miles?

 Comparing Alaska Airlines Mileage Plan to Cathay Pacific Asia Miles

-With 24,000 Qantas Points (jumping to 27,600 from 18 September 2019), you could fly from Adelaide to basically anywhere in Australia (except Perth or Darwin) in Qantas Business Class.
+With 27,600 Qantas Points, you could fly from Adelaide to basically anywhere in Australia (except Perth or Darwin) in Qantas Business Class.
+Practically all of these flight options will be on a single-aisle Boeing 737s though, which is a sub-optimum Business Class experience to say the least.

 Or, if you earned just 703 Alaska miles extra through another flight or buying them, you’d have 55,000 miles in total.
-That would get you a one-way Qantas Business Class flight from Adelaide to the US.
+That would get you a one-way Qantas Business Class flight from Adelaide to the US: seriously a massive step-up compared to the previous two options.

 Plus, you could stop over in Sydney, Melbourne or Brisbane along the way for no extra cost.
 That’s because Alaska allows a free stopover on international (except intra-Asia) award tickets.